indetectables-net/toolkit/TOOLS.md

 ### ExtremeDumper
 - **Web:** https://github.com/wwh1004/ExtremeDumper
 - **Developer:** wwh1004
-- **Description:** .NET Assembly Dumper
+- **Description:** ExtremeDumper is a .NET assembly dumper capable of extracting in-memory .NET modules from running processes.
+It supports both 32-bit and 64-bit targets and is useful for unpacking and analyzing obfuscated or protected .NET applications.

 ### ImpREC (with plugins)
 - ***Note:*** Available using the extra called: **Oldies**
 - **Web:** Unknown
 - **Developer:** MackT/uCF
-- **Description:** ImpRec is a very handy tool that can be used to repair/reconstruct the import table for packed programs.
+- **Description:** ImpREC (Import Reconstructor) is a classic reverse engineering tool used to reconstruct or repair the Import Address Table (IAT) of packed or manually unpacked PE files.
+It supports plugin extensions and is essential in many unpacking workflows.

 ### Keygener Assistant
 - **Web:** https://www.at4re.net/f/thread-47.html